 I have spent the last four years on and off antidepressants, but always on sleeping meds, wondering when God was going to cure me.
 I always assumed that Christianity and depression could not be uttered in the same sentence, but my depression had no effect on my standing with God.
 This seems to be my thorn.
 I can go from joy to tears in a matter of days, and fall into a pit so deep only the hands of angels can lift me out.
 I ache for joy, but so many times all God will grant me is grace.
 It’s life though; we all suffer, and mine by comparison is nothing.

 One of my good friend’s brother recently passed away from cancer, and she suffers.
 They were as close as siblings get without incest, and now she is an only child.
 Daily she suffers, but not without the comfort of our heavenly father.

 Sadly, suffering is a part of our lives here and just a reminder that we don’t belong.
 My mom has been sick since I was two, suffering.
 My uncle has brain cancer, and he and his family suffer.
 One of my best friends has an absent father, and she suffers.
-We all suffer, but only for a while, and if there is anything Jesus understands it’s pain.
+We all suffer, but only for a while, and if there is how to raise a member what pills to drink to cause anything Jesus understands it’s pain.
 Our suffering doesn’t make us unique; it’s how we handle it that does.

 See, I can stay in bed and cry, or I can get up and deal with a broken world.
 Yes, I can grieve, and yes, I can hurt, but as a good friend recently told me after the loss of her brother, “I can’t quit life.
 It’s just not realistic.”
 I can’t quit because Jesus didn’t quit on me.
 When he felt the weight of the world on his shoulders he didn’t quit, and even on my worst days I haven’t felt anything like that.
 So this is my promise, to not let my suffering get in the way of the joy God gives me through writing.